Home Accidents, Deaths and Injuries: Statistics and Facts

 Choking

-Choking isn't the top cause for any specific age group, but it remains a significant concern, especially for young children and older adults.
-It accounted for 5% of home fatalities among individuals aged 65 and older and 4% for children under 14.
+Choking isn't the top cause for any specific age group, but it's a serious concern for young children and older adults.
+Choking accounted for 5% of home fatalities among people aged 65 and older and 4% for children under 14.

-Keep small objects like marbles and toys out of kids’ reach and cut food into smaller pieces to reduce choking risks.
+Keep small objects like marbles and toys out of kids' reach and cut food into smaller pieces to reduce choking risks.
 Encourage older adults to eat slowly and supervise young children during meals.
-Knowing first-aid techniques, like the Heimlich maneuver to clear blocked airways, can be life-saving.
+First-aid techniques like the Heimlich maneuver to clear blocked airways save lives.

 fire icon